 They pop up whenever you have an immune response, helping eliminate the offending invader.
 Thus, histamines are both good and good for you.
 But some people overproduce histamines or suffer from histamine intolerance.
 This contributes to many issues like seasonal allergies and other autoimmunity problems.

 If you are one of these people, you may still be able to eat natto and soy sauce.
 For some, you may just need to eat it infrequently or in very small amounts.
 Others may find they can’t tolerate it at all.

-With natto, it is very important to stick with an organic, traditionally made brand.
+With natto, it is very important to stick with organic, traditionally made.
 Traditional natto is made only from soaked, then fermented whole soybeans.